mistermicheels/learning-notes/web/Cookies-web-storage.md

 ## Web Storage

--   Can be set and read from JavaScript loaded by a page in the matching domain
+-   Can be set and read from JavaScript loaded by a page with matching origin (origin = `protocol://host:port`)
     -   Values don't get sent to the server unless JavaScript adds it to a request
     -   Ideal for storing preferences, scores, ... that don't need to be stored on the server (or should be able to survive page reloads without asking the server for them again)
 -   Can generally store more data than cookies (something along the lines of 5MB in total per domain, versus 4KB per cookie)